-Chief Academic Office / CCR Program Name: Career and Technical Ed Submitted By: Bender/Maltbia
+Chief Academic Office / CCR

+Program Name: Career and Technical Ed

+Submitted By: Bender/Maltbia

-Connection to TP3.0 / District Priorities / Academic Priorities Pillar IV All students learn to read and succeed By August 2022, CTE programs will have a student enrollment increase of 3% for Individuals w/Disabilities.
+Connection to TP3.0 / Pillar IV All students learn to read and succeed District Priorities / By August 2022, CTE programs will have a student enrollment Academic Priorities increase of 3% for Individuals w/Disabilities.
 Description CTE Department will collaborate with the District's Special Education Department to cross-train Counselors and Teachers to increase equitable access to CTE programs for Individuals w/ Disabilities, through the enhancement of accommodations and modifications to support Individuals w/ Disabilities learning in CTE course pathways.
-Strategy to accomplish your Target Strategic use of professional development cross training to increase awareness for counselors and teachers to improve equitable opportunities for Individuals w/ Disabilities.
-Develop PD for CTE staff with the Special Education Department, to enhance accommodations and modifications to increase student success for Individuals w/ Disabilities.
+Strategy to accomplish Strategic use of professional development cross training to your Target increase awareness for counselors and teachers to improve your ranger equitable opportunities for Individuals w/ Disabilities.
+Develop PD for CTE staff with the Special Education Develop PD for CTE staff with the Special Education Output Develop PD for CTE staff with the Special Education Develop PD for CTE Department, to enhance accommodations and modifications to increase student success for Individuals w/ Disabilities.
 Develop inclusive marketing for CTE Programming that demonstrates that Programming is for ALL students, to attract Individuals w/ Disabilities students.
-Strategy Sponsor/Owner(s) Tony Maltbia Impact Group(s) High School Students Key Performance Indicators Increase the number of Individuals w/ Disabilities enrollment into CTE Programming.
+Strategy Sponsor/Owner(s) Tony Maltbia Impact Group(s) High School Students Key Performance Increase the number of Individuals w/ Disabilities enrollment Indicators into CTE Programming.
 Increase equitable and inclusive CTE marketing to attract Individuals w/ Disabilities student enrollment.
 Key Action Steps Provide data that supports successful inclusion for Individuals w/Disabilities in CTE programs.